|Full name||Roger Michael Humphrey Binny ESPN|

 - India came back strongly against Australia defending 247 runs.
-It was a do or die game to reach the semis.
-Australia were 46 for one when Kapil handed the ball to Binny in the 16th over.
-Binny took three quick wickets including their key batsman and stand-in skipper David Hookes.
+It was a do-or-die game to reach the semis.
+Australia was 46 for one when Kapil handed the ball to Binny in the 16th over.
+Binny took three quick wickets including their key batter and stand-in skipper David Hookes.
 He finished with 4 for 29 runs and defeated Australia by 118 runs.
 Binny was adjudged Man of the Match in that game.

 - He played a supporting role with Kapil Dev against Zimbabwe when the duo had put on 60 runs crucial partnership for the 6th wicket in World Cup 1983.
 Kapil Dev’s 175 runs wouldn’t have been possible without him.
 Binny recalls that memory in an interview by saying